-Susan Jenkins writes blogs and books from rural Mississippi, living back on the very soil where she had grown up enjoying her walks in the woods and savoring God’s glorious Creation.
+Susan Jenkins blogs, writes books, and shares podcasts from rural Mississippi, living back on the very soil where she had grown up enjoying her walks in the woods and savoring God’s glorious Creation.
 Many twists and turns in life filled the years she was away: paths that brought her heart into a faith she’d never imagined, before bringing her back to her childhood roots.

 After a career in the human services field, early retirement opened the door for Susan to help establish the Christian school ministry of First Pentecostal Church in Bay Springs and enjoy a part-time second career in home health medical social work.
 It was during this phase she began to pursue her growing passion to turn life experiences into preserved observations through the written word.
 She works from the premise that writing what others see and feel — but are often unable to voice — serves a purpose in the lives of those who read.

-Susan enjoys savoring the life God has entrusted to her in the beautiful corner of Mississippi she is blessed to call home.
+Susan enjoys savoring the life God has entrusted to her in the beautiful corner of the South she is blessed to call home.

-Up Is Just Backwards When You’re on the Way Down: Thirty Doses of Wit & Wisdom on Staying Upright
+Up Is Just Backwards When You’re on the Way Down

 If you had the opportunity to share a cup of coffee or a glass of iced tea with someone whose heart longs to invest in your walk with God, what questions might you hope to have answered?
 “How did you get your start in living for God?”
 “What pitfalls almost made you falter along the way?”
 “What advice would you give to one starting on the same journey?”
 Start to Finish shares one woman’s insights gleaned through thirty years of walking by faith.
 (You just provide the coffee or tea.)